houssaineamzil/houssaineamzil/README.md

 # Hi there, I'm Høussaine ♔

 I'm a Front End Developer studying at Moulay Ismail University as a senior.
-I'm actually don't look for a full-time job for now because of personal reasons but a part-time or intership will be great for me
+I'm actually don't look for a full-time job for now because of personal reasons but a part-time or internship will be great for me

 ## Current Projects